-Air quality modeling for the proposed project concluded that the proposed project would not result in any significant adverse air quality impacts on sensitive uses in the surrounding community.
-The maximum predicted pollutant concentrations and concentration increments from mobile sources with the proposed project would be below the corresponding air quality impact criteria in both 2016 and 2036 (all options).
-A stationary source screening analysis determined that there would be no potential significant adverse air quality impacts from the proposed park's heating, ventilation, and air conditioning HVAC systems.
+The analyses conclude that the proposed project would not result in any significant adverse air quality impacts on sensitive uses in the surrounding community.
+The maximum predicted pollutant concentrations and concentration increments from mobile sources with the proposed project would be below the corresponding air quality impact criteria.
+A stationary source screening analysis determined that there would be no potential significant adverse air quality impacts from the proposed park's heating, ventilation, and air conditioning HVAC systems. \